k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 #### Vector Database Tools

-- [ ] When using vector database create the tool for searching there.
+- [ ] When using vector database, create the tool for searching there.

-- [ ] In case self hosted with Fabric (SQLite or Postgres) have a tool also to load the data.
+- [ ] In case self-hosted with Fabric (SQLite or Postgres) have a tool also to load the data.

-  > Consider weather to run the load to vector also in QA and production deployment.
-You might prefer preparing it during implementation and insert it into a CSV file, already vectorized and then use it at the non dev deployments (as SQLite vector).
+  > Consider whether to run the load to vector also in QA and production deployment.
+You may prefer to prepare it during implementation, insert it into a CSV file already vectorized, and then use it in non-dev deployments (as SQLite vector).
   > This is beneficial as you can track changes at GIT and also make testing before using it.

 ### Customized Tools